 In 2015, over 300 students participated in our program.
 We are happy to extend this opportunity to your school and students this year.
-The program will start on June 6, 2016 and ends July 8, 2016.
+The program will run again in 2017.
 NYSP is an academic and sports enrichment program that's open to all students that are ages 10-16.
 Our program serves as a positive alternative to violence, gangs, and drug abuse.
 Our program will focus on Positive Action (An Evidence Based Drug Prevention with Enrichment Components), Success Maker (Technology Literacy Program that focus on Math and Reading), STEM (Science Technology Math Engineering) Career Education, Health and Nutrition, Higher Education Topics, Mentoring, Anti-Bullying, Conflict Resolution, Diversity, Family Risks and Protective Factors, Media and Violence, Violence continuum, Consent Coercion, Relationships, Safety and Prevention after Dropouts and Individual and Team Sports (Golf, Tennis, Swimming, Basketball, Dance, Soccer, Flag Football and Volleyball).

 National Youth Sports Program newsletters are available for download below.
 All of the newsletters are in PDF format.

 University of Nevada, Las Vegas – National Youth Sports Program

 Summer Youth Program (Boys and Girls, Ages 10-16)